top of page

 What was the Pine Tree Trail Project?

-The Project was thought up after an original Pine Tree Trail road sign was unearthed and a forgotten route was discovered.
+The Project was started after an original 1937 Pine Tree Trail road sign was unearthed and a forgotten route was discovered.
 The original goals from 2019-2020 were to:

 1. Bring back the recognition of Maine’s Pine Tree Trail.